jbcodeforce/shift_left_utils/docs/blue_green_deploy.md

     --- all columns, new columns, ...
 )
 ```
-The DML insert into table name also needs to be modified.
+The DML with the `insert into` table name also needs to be modified.

 ```sql
 -- DML intermediate table